Expert Reaction

 It would be unfortunate if Australia decides to wage a 'war on vaping and vapers' in an effort to make Australia great again in the field of tobacco control.

-Ron Borland is a Professor of Health Behaviour at the University of Melbourne's School of Psychological Sciences
+Dr Ron Borland is a Professor from the School of Psychology at Deakin University

 In my opinion, having studied many aspects of tobacco control over the last 36 years, I am gravely concerned that the government’s new policy will do more harm than good.
 I think there is a high likelihood it will result in an increase in the rates of tobacco smoking, even though it will achieve its proximal goal of reducing levels of vaping in the community.